Questions Agents Think You Should Ask When it Comes to Medicare

 "My members call me and ask for a list of doctors in the area that take their plan.
 The insurance company also provides an app you can download on your phone and look there for an in-network provider.
 Most of their websites will also have a way to check to see if a provider is in-network."

-By asking these five key questions early in your Medicare journey, you position yourself to make informed decisions, not just at enrollment, but every year as your needs and lifestyle change.
-Medicare isn’t static, and your plan shouldn’t be either.
+By bringing these five questions to your local Medicare advisor early in your Medicare journey, you position yourself to make informed decisions not just at enrollment, but every year as your needs and lifestyle change.
+If you're just getting started, check out what new retirees commonly get wrong about Medicare as a great next step.